Table of Contents

 - Ongoing execution: The service continues month-to-month until the client cancels or secures a role.
 Networking, recruiter outreach, and referrals remain the client’s responsibility throughout the process.

-Overall, the process prioritizes simplicity and convenience, but it is best suited for candidates who are comfortable handling networking and interviews themselves while outsourcing applications.
+Overall, the process prioritizes simplicity and convenience, but it is best suited for candidates who are comfortable handling networking and interviews themselves while outsourcing applications to a professional team.

 My Personal Recruiter Team